c-cube/moonpool/README.md

 The design of the software roughly follows Peter Shirley's mini-book series [Raytracing in One Weekend][weekend] which presents a raytracer in C++.
-I've adopted the programming style to suit the OCaml's functional style.
+I've adopted the programming style to suit OCaml's functional style.

 ## Usage